wassim-saadallah/tp4-eservices/README.md

 * Docker
 * The steps
   * What we'll need
-  * _Dockerfile_
+  * Deploying the microservices as an excutable JAR file
-  * Deploying the microservices in their corresponding instances
+  * Deploying the microservices using the maven plugin
   * _Dockercompose_

 # What we have